sishirsubedi/sishirsubedi.github.io/_projects/2_project.md

 - **Neural networks**: Linear approximation of latent factors may not fully capture the complex structure of biological data.
 A neural network applies multiple nonlinear transformations and learns an abstract feature representation that captures the most informative structure.
 Additionally, graph layers incorporate topological information of cells into the model, while embedding layers provide better interpretability of latent spaces.

 - **Attention networks**: In the above methods, we directly embedded cells in latent space.
 Instead, we add a step of embedding for each gene using attention networks, such that relationships among genes are incorporated into the latent space.

 - **Foundation networks**: Neural networks with attention layers, as above, do not generalize across datasets.
 To learn a robust and generalizable network, we make two important changes: First, we assign an identity to each gene and learn identity-specific embeddings in addition to expression embedding.
-Second, we also assign an identity to each cell, including its cell type and disease state, and include its embedding in the training.
-Such a model would be "foundational" in nature, and learned parameters can be applied across different biological experiments.
+Second, we also assign an identity to each cell, such as cell type and disease state, and include its embedding in the training.
+These models are "foundational" in nature and learned parameters can be applied across different biological experiments.

 The following table provides a summary of different data embedding techniques used in single-cell data analysis.